SOWING AND REAPING

 It is inappropriate to attempt to balance a stress on transformation by reminding us of God’s grace, because the purpose of grace is to effect moral transformation.

-For sin shall not have dominion over you: for ye are not under the law, but under grace.
+For sin shall not have dominion [control] over you, for you are not under law but under grace.
 (Romans 6:14)

 The writing of Paul in the two verses that precede the verse above defines what Paul means by sin not having dominion over us.

-Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof.
-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
 (Romans 6:12,13)

 In the Book of Romans Paul announces that we have died to the authority of the Law of Moses and are free from its regulations.
 Our sins have been forgiven.
 We do not have to worry any longer about the animal sacrifices, circumcision, or the feast days.
 This does not mean we are free to sin, for then sin would retain dominion over us.
 It is true rather that through the Presence of God in Christ we are able to turn away from slavery to sin and become the slave of righteousness.